One Billion Is How Many Crores

 For those unfamiliar with the conversion, here is a straightforward method to determine how many crores are in a billion:

 1. Identify the numerical value: Start with the value in billions.
-Here's one way to look at it: 1 billion.
+To give you an idea, 1 billion.

 2. Understand the crore equivalent: Remember that 1 crore = 10 million.